 A permit may be obtained to train dogs on pigeons or commercially pen-raised quail on private land if training during a closed season and if birds are being killed.

 Coyote Hunting Regulations

 Coyotes may be hunted year round.

-Hunting coyotes at night using any color artificial light or night vision technology, including image intensification, thermal imaging, or active illumination, is legal from January 1 through July 31, 2020.
-Beginning January 1, 2021, hunting coyotes at night using artificial light will be legal through August 31, 2021.
+Hunting coyotes at night using any color artificial light or night vision technology, including image intensification, thermal imaging, or active illumination, is legal from January 1 through August 31, 2021.